 Fly into Ngurah Rai International Airport in Bali.
 This airport, popularly known as Denpasar International Airport, is served by many international and domestic airlines such as Garuda Indonesia, Singapore Airlines, Thai International, Korean Air, etc. From the airport, you can either opt for a prepaid taxi or a metered taxi.
 Metered taxis are cheaper, but you’ll have to walk out of the airport area to get this option.

 Kuta is also well connected to other areas of Bali through an excellent road network.
 Shuttle buses are available from Candidasa, Sanur, Lovina, Ubud, and other cities/towns in Bali.
 If coming from Gili Islands or Lombok, speedboats are an option, which arrive at Benoa Harbou, which is nearby Kuta.

 Traffic jams are common in Kuta, especially during the rainy season.
 Hence, walking is the best option when exploring narrow lanes or downtown.
 You can use a metered taxi or a rented motorbike for long trips.
 Hopping on a local scooter is the cheapest way to get around (excluding walking).

 Nusa Dua Beach is located a few miles away from Kuta.
 The waves are gentle at this beach, thus encouraging water sports like swimming, surfing, snorkeling, and diving.

 Seminyak, just north of Kuta, is an upper-class area with fine restaurants and luxurious resorts.

-Ubud, further north in central Bali, it is also the heart of arts and culture in Bali.
+Ubud, further north in central Bali, is also the heart of arts and culture in Bali.
 Escape the beach to experience beautiful rice terraces in Tegalalang.

-Follow safety measures while swimming at Kuta beach.
+Follow safety measures while swimming at Kuta Beach.
 Avoid swimming near the red flags, placed at the spots where water currents are strong.
 Always keep yourself in the area between the yellow and the red flags.